grange85/ahfow-www/collections/_articles/2003-11-21-music-new-albums-lavventura.markdown

 - luna
 tags: []
 ---
-<p>One half of synth-pop maestros Luna team up with Bowie production legend Tony Visconti for a selection of sugar-coated Valentines.
+One half of synth-pop maestros Luna team up with Bowie production legend Tony Visconti for a selection of sugar-coated Valentines.
 Gilded melodies and duets dealing in dreamy domesticity and far-flung romance are the order of the day.
-Classy covers of Madonna and The Doors suggest this project could become a long-term liaison.</p>
+Classy covers of Madonna and The Doors suggest this project could become a long-term liaison.